Letztes Update: 16. September 2025

-This article explores the differences between space and sci-fi.
-It discusses how space focuses on real science and exploration, while sci-fi is centered around imaginative storytelling.
-Examples are provided to illustrate these distinctions.
+The article explores the differences between space and sci-fi, highlighting space as the realm of actual science and exploration, while sci-fi is characterized by imaginative storytelling.
+It discusses how these boundaries are defined and provides examples to illustrate the distinctions.

 Hi everyone,